VadimCoding/api-server/README.md

-# api-server
+# Api-Server
 A small api-server in Go

-## What is it ?
+## What it is ?
-I'm exposing 2 endpoints:
+Simply 2 API endpoints:
 - /ready
 - /{param}

 ### /ready
 **Method**: GET

 **Returns**: {"status": "ok"}

 ### /{param}
 **Method**: GET

-**Description**: The transformation of the "param" pass in argument of the request from the funciton word2Number, which transform a word/sentence in its number equivalent ("abc" -> 123, "aba" -> 121, "Dad" -> 414)
+**Description**: The result of `param` pass in argument the funciton word2Number, which transform a word/sentence in its number equivalent ("abc" -> 123, "aba" -> 121, "Dad" -> 414)
 Returns: {"result": STRING}

 ## How to use it ?